costajob/stock_prices/README.md

 # Requirements

-## Version
+## Versions
-The library is compatible and it has been tested with python versions:
+The library is compatible and it has been tested with the following python versions:

 * 3.4.8

+* 3.6.4

 * 3.7.1

+### Python 2
+Support for `old` python 2 is not guaranteed, since some components makes use of the `concurrent.futures` and `statistics` packages, introduced respectively since version `3.2` and `3.4`.
+It is possible to grant back-compatibility with version `2.7` by installing the external `futures` package, but it is pointless for the scope of this kata (considering support for version 2 will end on 2020).

 ## Footprint
 To grant resiliency (and courtesy of the Python's broad standard library) the external dependencies footprint is kept to a minimum:

+* [Flask](http://flask.pocoo.org/): a HTTP microframework, required by objectives (a plain WSGI server would have sufficed)

 * [Gunicorn](https://gunicorn.org/): a pre-fork WSGI-compliant HTTP server, used to distribute the load among available cores